goatshriek/stumpless/INSTALL.md

 In order to compile Stumpless you will need cmake and a compatible build system such as the GNU toolchain or Microsoft Visual Studio.
 Given these dependencies building the library is very straightforward.
-The examples below show how to do this in a build environment using `make` from the root folder.
+The examples below show how to do this in a build environment using `make` from a fresh clone.

 ```sh
 # cloning the latest version of the source tree